DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 {{?HTTP-DGRAM=RFC9297}}.
 This confluence of events created both the possibility and the necessity for new proxying technologies in HTTP.

 This led to the creation of MASQUE (Multiplexed Application Substrate over QUIC Encryption).
-MASQUE allows proxying both UDP ({{?CONNECT-UDP=RFC9298}}) and IP ({{?CONNECT-IP=I-D.ietf-masque-connect-ip}}) over HTTP.
+MASQUE allows proxying both UDP ({{?CONNECT-UDP=RFC9298}}) and IP ({{?CONNECT-IP=RFC9484}}) over HTTP.
 While MASQUE has uses beyond improving user privacy, its focus and design are best suited for protecting sensitive information.

 # Privacy Protections